-The Instructional Rhythm of an Accelerated 6 Week, Summer Online Presentation of Anatomy & Physiology I
+(The Instructional Rhythm of an Asynchronous online presentation of Anatomy & Physiology I)

 Introduction - This course has been developed around a logical sequence of instructional topics to enable the student to think both anatomically and physiologically.
 The student will quickly realize that each module will be foundational for subsequent modules, although important on its own merits.
 The instructional modules are easy to identify on Blackboard in the "Course Content" folder.